adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 ## Adding more features

-You might encounter some problems while following alone, feel free to drop comment if you face any issue.
+You might encounter some problems _yeah, I also felt same_, feel free to drop comment if you face any issue.
 I will be happy to help you.

 Also, learn by reading source code, docs.
 Check below resources & source code of production site using this package to explore more and customizing it.

-**Docs : **
+**🔥 Docs :**

 - https://github.com/jlengstorf/get-share-image

-**Production sites :**
+**🔥 Production sites :**

 - [learnwithjason.dev source code](https://github.com/jlengstorf/learnwithjason.dev)

 - [adarshaacharya.com.np source code](https://github.com/adarshaacharya/adarshaacharya.com.np)

-If you like this blog please comment down below.
+That's it 👍 Please give feedback to the blog.
+You can always [send PR](https://github.com/adarshaacharya/adarshaacharya.com.np/edit/master/content/posts/00-auto-generate-social-card/index.md) if you find any error/typo in blog.
 Join my newsletter and I’ll share what I’ve learned about building modern web apps right into your mail box.